oletimmers/quiz-place/GCP.md

     kubectl apply -f ui-service.yaml
 ```
 ### Connecting the UI to the API
-You might now notice that everything deployes.
+You might now notice that everything deploys.
 However, the URL of the API inside the UI-environment is not set right yet.
 Do this by:
 1. Going to the Kubernetes Engine inside the Google Cloud UI.
 2. => Workloads => quiz-api-deployment workload